EglaAvalos/pos-system-web/README.md

 ## ⚠️ Note
 The basic design and part of the logic come from a template/tutorial on youtube.
 The project is currently undergoing analysis, customization, and continuous improvement.
+My native language is Spanish, so there will be commits in English and Spanish, so hehe.

 ## 👩‍💻 Author
 Developed by **Egla Avalos**